N4SJAMK/teamboard/README.md

 We are starting up service as background process (&) [read more](http://stackoverflow.com/questions/4797050/how-to-run-process-as-background-and-never-die) , so you are able to use same console session to start another services.
-So you shoudl now do same process with another service component! .
-It would be more conviniet to run all services in own consoles.
+So you should now do the same process with another service component!
+It would be more convenient to run all services in own consoles.

 ### Starting the new client (Windows)
 ```